-- All parents/caregivers and patients (when possible) will be asked to wear masks while in our offices.
+- All parents/caregivers and patients will be asked to wear masks while in our offices.
 You can either bring your own or we will supply one for you and your child when you come to our office.

-How will this effect you?
+How will this affect you?

 If your child is scheduled for a Well Check, please make sure both the child and anyone coming in with the child is well.
 We encourage you to limit the number of children or other adults accompanying your child.